 LA JUNGLE is a mind-twisting noise punk engine from Mons, Belgium.
 The pair create blazing psycho havoc that makes your head spin uncontrollably.
-Their volcanic electro-kraut-dance-punk outbursts activates all of yours senses, on record and live.
+Their volcanic electro-kraut-dance-punk outbursts activate all of your senses, on record and live.
 Drummer REGGIE has four arms with ten fingers on each hand.
 He’s a merciless lumberjack.
 Next to him, guitarist and keyboardist JIM acts like a mad man who just escaped out of his straitjacket.
 Together they’re an electrifying powerhouse having tons of fun pushing the decibels to insane heights.
 In their own words: “We produce distorted math/kraut/trans-rock.
 Utter frenzy accompanied by metallic riffs, huge waves of noise and storms of toms and cymbals all lead by a stroboscope.“.

 It’s about time to meet this rowdy two-piece machine.
 Let’s start the acquaintance with some tremendous noise.
 Here’s scorching hammer (Technically Your Dead‘ from their newest LP…

 I guess we’re all ready now to hear what they have to say.
 Bonjour JIM, hello Reggie…

 REGGIE: “We started to play together in June 2013 in my parent’s garage.
 It was kinda hard to find a name.
 Orang-Outangs?
 No. I wanted ‘La Plage’.
 No again… another band already had that name.
 And finally, on the way to one of our very first gigs… to make a long story short, the thing is a rap band from Lyon (France) had the same name ‘La Jungle’.
 One year later they changed it to JNGL.”

 When did you know: ‘This is it, this is how we want to sound?’